rzajac/esp-dev-env/README.md

 ## Directory Structure.

-To simplify building more complicated programs the build scripts must know where to find compiler, linker, libraries, header files and supporting scripts.
+To build program the build scripts must know where to find compiler, linker, libraries, header files and supporting scripts.
 The well defined directory structure helps to standardize places where things are located and searched for.
 Below is the representation of the directory structure used by the development environment.

     $ESPROOT
      ├── bin